 "With the daily routine, support system, classes and therapy I was able to start to rationalise anorexia’s thoughts and slowly become stronger."

 There are also private treatment centres.
-Some may offer similar treatment to NHS clinics, while others will have a wider range of complementary and art therapies.
-The eating disorder charity b-eat has a directory of services that you can look at to see what’s available.
+Some may offer similar treatment to NHS clinics.
+Others have a wider range of complementary and art therapies.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.